Acupressure Points for Sinus Relief of Congestion

 Welcoming Perfume Pressure Point

 The Welcoming Perfume pressure point is commonly used in acupuncture to help relieve sinus congestion and helps with relieving sinus pain, facial paralysis, and swelling of the face.
 One finds these reflexology points just to the side of your nostrils.
 Press both these points for at least 4 minutes and repeat it several times for the best result.
-It flushes out any blockage if applied correctly, providing free airflow and making breathing easier.
+It flushes out any blockage if applied correctly, providing unrestricted airflow and making breathing easier.

 The Heavenly Pillar: